microsoft/pyright/docs/configuration.md

 **reportUnnecessaryCast** [boolean or string, optional]: Generate or suppress diagnostics for 'cast' calls that are statically determined to be unnecessary.
 Such calls are sometimes indicative of a programming error.
 The default value for this setting is 'none'.

-**reportUnnecessaryComparison** [boolean or string, optional]: Generate or suppress diagnostics for '==' or '!=' comparisons that are statically determined to always evaluate to False or True.
+**reportUnnecessaryComparison** [boolean or string, optional]: Generate or suppress diagnostics for '==' or '!=' comparisons or other conditional expressions that are statically determined to always evaluate to False or True.
 Such comparisons are sometimes indicative of a programming error.
 The default value for this setting is 'none'.

 **reportAssertAlwaysTrue** [boolean or string, optional]: Generate or suppress diagnostics for 'assert' statement that will provably always assert.
 This can be indicative of a programming error.
 The default value for this setting is 'warning'.